 Solving Kepler's equation: discussion of theory, plus C code

-A recent post on the sci.astro.amateur newsgroup asked about a solution to Kepler's equation for the hyperbolic case.
-The following code is extracted from that used in my Guide software, in hopes that it will prove useful to someone.
-(Please don't use this in commercial software without notifying me.
-We might work out a trade or something, but I'm not too interested in supporting my competition to this extent!
-But for use in your own personal projects... use it freely.)
+In 1998, a post on the sci.astro.amateur newsgroup asked about a solution to Kepler's equation for the hyperbolic case.
+The following code is extracted from that used in my Guide and Find_Orb software, in hopes that it will prove useful to someone.
+The latest version can always be found on GitHub.
+I recommend using that version.
+It's happened that I made changes to the code that this page didn't quite keep up with.

-And now, a blow-by-blow description of how the kepler( ) function works.
+So here's a blow-by-blow description of how the kepler( ) function below works.
 The first step is just to check for a zero mean anomaly; in this case, the return value is trivially zero, and the function returns right away.
-(This also evades divide-by-zero cases later on.)
+This also avoids divide-by-zero cases later on.

 For what follows, it's necessary to be on the positive half of the orbit.
-If the mean anomaly is negative, we flip the sign and record that fact by setting is_negative = 1.
+If the mean anomaly is negative, we flip the sign and record that fact by setting is_negative = true.

 Now, the step following this will require most of the explanation.
-In the end, the only thing we'll be doing is a simple iteration of Newton's method.
-But to make sure it converges, we'll need a good starting value.
-For elliptical orbits that either have an eccentricity less than .8 or a mean anomaly greater than 60 degrees, setting our initial guess for the eccentric anomaly equal to the mean anomaly is good enough.
-But if we've got a hyperbolic orbit, or if the eccentricity is greater than .8 and the mean anomaly is below 60 degrees, a smarter initial guess may be absolutely essential to guarantee convergence.
+In the end, we'll be doing the same Newton-Raphson iterations as we did for the e < 0.9 case.
+But we have to be a little more careful in picking the starting value for the iterations.
+For elliptical orbits with mean anomalies greater than 60 degrees, just setting curr = mean_anom will work well.
+But if we've got an hyperbolic orbit, or if the is below 60 degrees, a smarter initial guess may be absolutely essential to guarantee convergence.
 (In other cases, we'd get convergence, but it would be embarrassingly slow.)

 The basic idea is to perform a series expansion of Kepler's equation, and to keep only the first few terms.
 That equation can be solved or approximated analytically, and the result is a good enough solution to Kepler's equation that we can be sure of getting convergence.
 Here's the math, for both the elliptical and hyperbolic cases.